Xiddler/PORTABLE_ENV/dotfiles/tmux/tmuxp_multiplexer/dot_tmuxp/README.md

 The main advantage of a tmux session manager like tmuxp is that if I (accidentally) delete a tab I don't have to go to all the rounds to recreate my preferred  5-tab set up. $HOME/.tmuxp/mydailysession.yaml will do that after

+The other advantage is that the tabs come up in the same order (or I can recall them in the same order) on command

 ->% tmuxp load $HOME/.tmuxp/mydailysession.yaml